VBAndCs/sVB-Small-Visual-Basic/Readme.md

 - SB Code Enhancements:
 - ToDo:

+# sVB 2.0 project now contains a Global.sb module:
+1. Each project can contain a Global.sb file.
+You can crate it just by double-clicjing the Global.sb item in the project explorer.
+In this file, you can declare global varianles, subroutines and functions that tou can use in any form in the prokect via the `Global` type, such as `Global.DoSomething()`
+See the `Show Random Buttons 3` and `Show Dialogs` apps in the samples folders.

+2. The toolbox got a new `ComboBox` control.

+3. Contols got `RightToLeft`, `ToolTip` and `Errors` properties.
+The Error property sets the error message to display in the tooltip of the control while its borders becomes red.
+You can restore the normal state of the control by setting the Error property to an empty string.
+Controls also got the `OnGotFocus` and `OnLostFocus` events, so, you can use the `OnLostFocus` event with the `Error` property to provide a validation logic for input controls.
+For an example, see the `Validation` app in the samples folder.

 # sVB 1.9 now compiles a project!
 You can design many forms in the form designer, save them to the same folder, which will become the project folder.
 When you open any form of this project and run it, sVB will compile all the forms into one exe (that will have the name of the folder/project).
 You can show form2 (for example) from form1 using this code: